larrybotha/gcp-fundamentals/10-deploy-a-web-application-using-google-compute-engine.md

     ```
 9. once the instance is created we can see it running, and SSH into it

-## Deply an application onto the instance
+## Deploy an application onto the instance

 There are a few ways to deploy an application to an instance: